Kansas City vs Savannah

 Which city has higher STR taxes — Kansas City or Savannah?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Savannah charges 8% local hotel/motel tax + 7% state sales tax.
-Compare the full breakdown in the table above.
+Notably, Savannah benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?